adamedx/autographps/ROADMAP.md

 * Include base type properties with New-GraphObject
 * Add contentonly to get-graphresourcewithmetadata
 * Rationalize Get-GraphChildItem and new Get-GraphItem
+* Add Property as a positional parameter of gls

 ### Postponed